-Note: You can upload insurance documents securely through the website using your reference ID and pin code.
+Note: You can upload insurance documents securely through the website using you Reference ID, Last Name and Zip Code.

 Flood damage is excluded under standard homeowners and renters insurance policies.
 Flood coverage, however, is available in the form of a separate policy both from the National Flood Insurance Program (NFIP) and from a few private insurers.